656 words

 3. Secrets#

 Use Vault or AWS Secrets Manager.
-Never expose credentials.
+Credentials never go in the open.

 Monitoring: The Non-Negotiable#

-If your monitoring system is users calling you at 3 AM, it’s not monitoring—it’s a nightmare.
+If your monitoring is users calling you at 3 AM, that isn’t monitoring.
+It’s a nightmare with a phone number.

 What Success Looks Like#